What is llms.txt?

 Step 2: Place it in the root directory

 The file must be accessible at the main URL of the domain: https://yourdomain.com/llms.txt.
-For most web servers this means: place the file in the root directory of the web server — the same directory where index.html lives.
+For most web servers this means: place the file in the root directory – the same directory where index.html lives.

 Step 3: Check the Content-Type